olebole/irafdoc/doc/quadred.guide.rst

       cl&gt; mkskycor sky*.imh ""
   </pre>
   <p>
-  In the first example the sky image <tt>"sky004"</tt> is used to make the iillumination correction image <tt>"Illum004"</tt>.
+  In the first example the sky image <span style="font-family: monospace;">"sky004"</span> is used to make the iillumination correction image <span style="font-family: monospace;">"Illum004"</span>.
 In the second example the sky images are converted to iillumination correction images by specifying no output image names.
 Like <b>ccdproc</b> if the input images have not been processed they are first processed automatically.